erp12/push-redux/content/pages/programs_and_genomes.md

 ###### Silent

 It is also possible for genes in a plush genome to not appear in the translated program.
 This occurs when the **silent** epigenetic marker is true.
-This can be used during :doc:`Automatic Program Simplification <Simplification>` or various genetic operator.
+This can be used during [Automatic Program Simplification](../simplification/index.html) or various genetic operator.

-Notice in the above genome example that the `exec_rot` gene has it's silent gene set to True and thus the `exec_rot` instruction does not appear in the program.
+Notice in the above genome example that the `exec_rot` gene has it's silent marker set to True and thus the `exec_rot` instruction does not appear in the program.